-You have the right under European and certain other privacy and data protection laws, as may be applicable, to request free of charge:
+You have the right under certain privacy and data protection laws, as may be applicable, to request free of charge:

 If you wish to exercise any of these rights, please contact us through the Elsevier Privacy Support Hub.
 We will respond to your request consistent with applicable laws.
 To protect your privacy and security, we may require you to verify your identity.
 You may designate an authorized agent to make a request on your behalf subject to proof of identity and authorization.

 We retain your personal information for as long as necessary to provide the Service and fulfill the transactions you have requested, or for other essential purposes such as complying with our legal obligations, maintaining business and financial records, resolving disputes, maintaining security, detecting and preventing fraud and abuse, and enforcing our agreements.

 We take precautions to safeguard your personal information against loss, theft and misuse and unauthorized access, disclosure, alteration and destruction through the use of appropriate technical and organizational measures.